World Dream Bank

 Shows all four worldviews unsparingly, and he doesn't spare himself.
 One of the subtlest horror scenes I've read is when Stapledon tortures a fly to make a point.

-- The Christian (an unquestioning friendship with God, but he has a monopoly on truth.
+- The Christian (with his total monopoly on truth.
 Hey, isn't pride a sin?)

 - The Scientist (equally closed-minded, even more sexist, and dangerously amoral--a gun for hire.)